A field-biased quantum master equation and its Markovian limit: Introduction

-In this work, we can address this problem by deriving a field-biased generalization of the Hu–Paz–Zhang (HPZ) master equation for quantum Brownian motion.
-The HPZ equation provides the exact reduced dynamics of a system linearly coupled to a harmonic reservoir with nonlocal dissipation and colored noise \cite{HuPazZhang1992}, and reduces to the familiar local (Markovian) master equation in the high-temperature and short-memory limit of Ohmic dissipation \cite{CaldeiraLeggett1983,BreuerPetruccione}.
-Here we extend this framework to the case in which an external classical field simultaneously drives the system and biases the reservoir, yielding diffusion and drift coefficients that depend explicitly on nonequilibrium Green’s functions and two-time field autocorrelations.
-By analyzing the long-time behavior of these coefficients, we determine the shifted Markovian limit in the presence of the field and compare it with the equilibrium limit in its absence, thereby quantifying the observable renormalizations of oscillation frequencies and relaxation rates induced by reservoir bias.
-While previous works have derived driven generalized Langevin equations and corresponding modifications of the fluctuation–dissipation relation \cite{CuiZaccone2018,PelargonioZaccone2023,GambaCuiZaccone2025}, a systematic formulation of an HPZ-type reduced master equation with explicitly field-dependent diffusion and drift coefficients does not appear to have been presented.
+can generate cross-memory effects to the kernels which encode the coefficients of the master equation at the operator level.
+It is therefore desirable to formulate the criteria, expressed directly in terms of $\langle E(t)E(t')\rangle_B$, that determine when the equilibrium approximation remains valid and when drive-induced nonstationarity must be retained to account for the effects of drive-induced thermalization accurately.
+In this work, we'll address this problem by means of a field-bias modification to the Hu–Paz–Zhang (HPZ) quantum master equation \cite{HuPazZhang1992}.
+The HPZ equation describes the exact reduced dynamics of a sub-system linearly coupled to a harmonic reservoir ensemble with frequency-biased noise, and reduces to the familiar local (Markovian) Caldeira-Leggett (CL) quantum master equation for Quantum Brownian Motion (QBM) in the high-temperature, weak-coupling limit of Ohmic dissipation \cite{CaldeiraLeggett1983,BreuerPetruccione}.
+Here, we extend this treatment to the case in which an external classical or quantum-mechanical field simultaneously drives the system and introduces a bias in the reservoir, yielding diffusion and drift coefficients that depend explicitly on the bias.